denisl78/rootfscopy/README.md

 # RootFSCopy

-* RootFSCopy is a script to copy the root of a filesystem from a secure build container to a secure application container.
+* RootFSCopy is a script to copy binaries and dependent libraries from build stage to application container.
 * Initial realese only for ubi docker images

 ## usage